blockrockettech/blockrocket-hugo/content/usecases/cudo-ventures-case-study.md

 #### Token Contract (ERC-20)

 * We have helped Cudo understand how to apply crypto-economic and tokenomic models in the real world
-* Building ERC-20 compliant smart contracts with full test coverage and audit friendly code base
+* Building <a href="https://eips.ethereum.org/EIPS/eip-20" target="_blank">ERC-20</a> compliant smart contracts with full test coverage and audit friendly code base
 * Embedding business and legislative rules within the token design as well as understanding how tokens can be used within the wider Cudo ecosystem